rkyzk/ims/README.md

 5. delete confirmation

+Things to fix:
+registration page
+int can't be null
+quantity min = 1, so don't allow the counter to go below 1. also in case of "", fill in 1 onBlur with JS

 ### Features to be Included in the Future
 - When products are deleted, I want to add a function to delete correponding images from S3 Bucket.
 - It'd be nice to have search and filter functions for products.